 Being heard goes back to our need to belong.
 When we feel that we are heard, we start to feel much more connected to the board and the company.
 This helps the board to be more open and transparent.

 By having a mandatory engagement, the board can work with him to make sure that the strategy fits the mission and vision of Viacom.
 The dialogue that comes out of that meeting will likely develop a better plan and better relationships between board members and the executive team.

-3. Create emotional connection.
+3. Create an emotional connection.
 Dooley’s goal shouldn’t be just to calm the fears down that are left from the former CEO.
-Dooley’s goal is to address fears of every individual directors.
+Dooley’s goal is to address the fears of every individual director.

 It feeds into stress and diminishes cognitive function.
 This leads to poor and irrational decisions which in a time of change can be detrimental to the company.

-More than anything else, Dooley needs to show that he is an engaging leader that can cares about the company, cares about employees, and deeply cares about the shareholders.
+More than anything else, Dooley needs to show that he is an engaging leader that can care about the company, cares about employees, and deeply cares about the shareholders.

 Dooley should practice reflective listening and try to be more emotionally responsive with his board members.
 Actively practicing the four roles – expert, facilitator, morale builder, and integrator – will help him in fulfilling his role as an effective leader